Wolfgang Puck: The OG celebrity chef

 Affinity for art

-Cut was designed by famed French interior designer Jacques Garcia, and he grinned with pride as he pointed out the priceless works of art on the walls, curated by his Ethiopian-born wife, Gelila Assefa Puck.
+CUT was designed by famed French interior designer Jacques Garcia, and he grinned with pride as he pointed out the priceless works of art on the walls, curated by his Ethiopian-born wife, Gelila Assefa Puck.
 For the main dining room, Assefa Puck commissioned a diptych by Alex Israel and Bret Easton Ellis, called "The Chef," as well as pieces from Julie Mehretu and one of Tracey Emin's handwritten neons.

 The Pucks' affinity for art and architecture will next be on display on Los Angeles's Pacific Coast Highway.
 They've teamed up with Frank Gehry to create and design a seafood restaurant on replacing Gladstone's that has operated on the site for over 50 years, perched on a cliff above the Pacific.